appliedgrg/beratools/docs/files/developer/github.md

 GitHub Actions allow you to automate workflows directly in your repository.
 BERA Tools uses GitHub Actions for CI/CD pipelines, including:

-Here is a summary of the actions defined in all workflow files in `.github/workflows`:
+Here is a summary of the actions defined in all workflow files in `.github/workflows`, grouped by trigger type:

+### Push to main

 - __mkdocs-gh-pages.yml__
     - Summary: Documentation deployment workflow that builds and publishes docs on changes to `docs/**`.
     - Trigger: On push to `main` affecting `docs/**`.
     - Deploys MkDocs documentation to GitHub Pages.

+### Pull request to main

+- __python-tests.yml__
+    - Summary: CI test and coverage workflow using Pixi and pytest that reports to Codecov.
+    - Trigger: On push or pull request to `main` affecting `beratools/**`.
+    - Runs pytest with coverage and uploads results to Codecov.

+- __publish_to_pypi_test.yml__
+    - Summary: Pre-merge PyPI test deployment to validate package publishing on PRs.
+    - Trigger: On pull request to `main`.
+    - Builds the package and publishes to TestPyPI.

+- __tox.yml__
+    - Summary: Matrix testing via tox for multiple Python versions (3.10–3.13).
+    - Trigger: On pull request to `main` affecting `beratools/**`.
+    - Executes tox across multiple Python versions (matrix) to run tests for each target interpreter.

+### Version tag push

 - __publish_to_anaconda.yml__
     - Summary: Conda packaging and release workflow that publishes packages and attaches test data to Releases.
     - Trigger: On version tag push from `main`.
     - Uses Pixi and rattler-build to build Conda packages, collects build artifacts, uploads them to Anaconda.org, and zips test data to attach to a GitHub Release.

-- __publish_to_pypi_test.yml__
-    - Summary: Pre-merge PyPI test deployment to validate package publishing on PRs.
-    - Trigger: On pull request to `main`.
-    - Builds the package and publishes to TestPyPI.

 - __publish_to_pypi.yml__
     - Summary: Official PyPI publish workflow for tagged releases.
     - Trigger: On version tag push from `main`.
     - Builds the package and publishes to PyPI.

-- __python-tests.yml__
-    - Summary: CI test and coverage workflow using Pixi and pytest that reports to Codecov.
-    - Trigger: On push or pull request to `main` affecting `beratools/**`.
-    - Runs pytest with coverage and uploads results to Codecov.

-- __tox.yml__
-    - Summary: Matrix testing via tox for multiple Python versions (3.10–3.13).
-    - Trigger: On pull request to `main` affecting `beratools/**`.
-    - Executes tox across multiple Python versions (matrix) to run tests for each target interpreter.

 ### Actions Flow